jhvanderschee/jekyllcodex/_posts/2017-12-07-interview-with-joost-van-der-schee.md

 ### What feature do you miss the most?

 Build speed is my main problem with Jekyll.
+Not for this website, but for some of my client websites.
 That is why I am currently porting this website to Hugo at [hugocodex.org](http://hugocodex.org).
+I want to be able to choose for Hugo when needed.

 ### Why is there so few Jekyll quality themes?

 Yes, that is really strange.
 I think most Jekyll developers are people like Michael Rose.
-They are pretty good at CSS and they love to build their own themes and layouts.
+They are pretty good at CSS and they love to build themes and layouts.
 Jekyll also makes that really easy.
 Maybe it is too easy to build your own theme...
-I don't know.
+I really don't know.

 ### Why aren’t there more webdesigners working with Static Site Generators?